arkency/posts/posts/2023-09-12-six-ways-to-prevent-a-monkey-patch-drift-from-the-original-code.md

 Now whenever Rails version changes, this check is supposed to fail.
 The failure has a descriptive message instructing what needs to be checked in order to prolong the patch.

-Within an organisation relying on Continuous Integration and aspiring to testing culture this is should be enough to prevent failure from such patching.
+Within an organisation relying on continuous integration and aspiring to the testing culture this should be enough to prevent failure from such patching.

-But is it enough developer friendly?
+But is it enough developer-friendly?

 ## Improving version check